Acetylacetone: Tautomerism

 The keto and enol tautomers of acetylacetone coexist in solution.
 The enol form has C_{2v} symmetry, meaning the hydrogen atom is shared equally between the two oxygen atoms.
-In the gas phase, the equilibrium constant, K_{keto→enol}, is 11.7, favoring the enol form.
+In the gas phase, the equilibrium constant, K_{keto→enol}, is 11.7, favoring the enol form because of the hydrogen bonding between the hydroxy and the oxy group.
 The two tautomeric forms can be distinguished by NMR spectroscopy, IR spectroscopy and other methods.

 The equilibrium constant tends to be high in nonpolar solvents; when K_{keto→enol} is equal or greater than 1, the enol form is favoured.
 The keto form becomes more favourable in polar, hydrogen-bonding solvents, such as water.
 The enol form is a vinylogous analogue of a carboxylic acid.